Nadao Bangkok

-Nadao Bangkok Co., Ltd. (นาดาว บางกอก) was a Thai media company in operation from 2009 to 2022.
+Nadao Bangkok Co., Ltd. (นาดาวบางกอก) was a Thai media company in operation from 2009 to 2022.
 It did business in artist management and television and music production.
 The company was headed by Songyos Sugmakanan, its largest shareholder and CEO, and was a partially owned subsidiary of the film studio GDH 559 (itself a subsidiary of entertainment conglomerate GMM Grammy).

 The company was established under GDH's predecessor GTH, and initially focused only on talent management for GTH's actors.
 It branched into television production with the 2013 hit TV series Hormones, and since then produced television and streaming drama series including Project S, In Family We Trust, My Ambulance and I Told Sunset About You.
 A music production arm, Nadao Music, was launched in 2019 as a creative venue for artists under the company's umbrella, who numbered 39 in 2020, mostly young actors catering to Nadao and GDH's target audience group of 15–30-year-olds.
 However, Nadao ended its artist management as well as series and music production operations in 2022, citing its artists' growth and diverging priorities among its staff.
 The company was renamed Tada Entertainment and relaunched as a new venture focusing on managing idol groups in the music industry.